emca-it/Energy-Log-Server-6.x/17-00-00-Integrations/17-00-00-Integrations.md

 	- Get configuration to JSON file and copy Client ID;
 	- On the dashboard of the Google Cloud select "APIs & Auth" -> "APIs";
 	- Click on "Admin SDK" and "Enable API";
-	- Follow the instruction at https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account and give the service account the following permissions:
+	- Follow the instruction at [https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account](https://developers.google.com/admin-sdk/directory/v1/guides/delegation#delegate_domain-wide_authority_to_your_service_account) and give the service account the following permissions:

 			https://www.googleapis.com/auth/admin.directory.group.readonly
 			https://www.googleapis.com/auth/admin.directory.user.readonly

-	- Follow the instructions to grant access to the Admin API https://support.google.com/a/answer/60757
+	- Follow the instructions to grant access to the Admin API [https://support.google.com/a/answer/60757](https://support.google.com/a/answer/60757)
 	- Create or select an existing administrative email in the Gmail domain to flag it `google-admin-email`
 	- Create or select an existing group to flag it `google-group`
 	- Copy the previously downloaded JSON file to `/etc/oauth2_proxy/`.
-	- In file `oauth2_proxy.cfg` wpisać odpowiednią ścieżkę w:
+	- In file [oauth2_proxy](/files/oauth2_proxy.cfg) set the appropriate path:

 			google_service_account_json =

 ### Service start up